microprofile-extensions/config-ext/config-events/README.md

 * Optional (String) oldValue
 * String newValue
 * Type type
+* String fromSource

 There are 3 types:

 * NEW - When you create a new key and value (i.e. the key does not exist anywhere in any config source)
-* OVERRIDE - When you override a value of an existing key (i.e. the key and value exist somewhere in a config source)
+* UPDATE - When you update a value of an existing key (i.e. the key and value exist somewhere in a config source)
-* REVERT - When you remove the value added to a NEW or OVERRIDE key (i.e revert to the state on startup)
+* REMOVE - When you remove the value from the source (i.e revert to the state on startup)

 ### Observing events: